zeineb111/Linguistic-cues-for-Textual-classification/index.md

 More precisely, we use pre-trained word vectors from twitter with 2B tweets, 27B tokens, 1.2M vocab, uncased.
 We opt for 50 dimension version (as it is enough for our project).

-To note how important the embeddings are the model initially was run without them and only reached 82% accuracy and 70% F1 score on the training set with very slow convergence (after 100 epochs, which was almost 1 hour of running with the Google Colab with GPU).
+To note how important the embeddings are the model initially was run without them and only reached 82% accuracy at best and 70% F1 score on the training set with very slow convergence (after 100 epochs, which was almost 1 hour of running with the Google Colab with GPU).
 However, stay tuned to see what is the effect of adding an embedding layer to the model :wink: